 Managing this trade will At this point momentum is anticipated to increase as traders jump on board the new market momentum.
 A tight stop loss level is placed just below the bottom of the lower level of the range.

 It is important to note that the trade entry level is set a little beyond the actual range top.
 This is done so that the orders are not triggered by false market move.
 This helps to confirm the move.
 For a similar reason the stop orders are placed only a small distance from the entry level.
 This helps to ensure that the trade is exited quickly if the initial move subsequently reverses.

 False Breakout Trade Example

 The term ‘false breakout’ is used to describe a trading setup where initially the move looks like a conventional break in the market will occur.
-However instead, the market initially ‘breaks’ in the opposite direction before quickly reversing and heading in the original direction.
-This can occur when the price is pushed to take out established stop levels before continuing its originally anticipated move.
+However instead, the market initially moves in the opposite direction to the expected break.
+It then reverses and heads in the expected direction.